backupbrew/switchbrew/Cryptosystem.md

 The bootrom initializes two keyslots in the hardware engine:

   - the SBK (Secure Boot Key) in keyslot 14
-  - the SSK (Secure System Key) in keyslot 15.
+  - the SSK (Secure Storage Key) in keyslot 15.

 Reads from both of these keyslots are disabled by the bootROM.
 The SBK is stored in